marcduiker/event-sponsor-checklist/README.md

 - How many datasheets/stickers/swag were ordered.
 Was this enough?
 - What was the overal cost of sponsoring?
 - Is it worth sponsoring this event again?
+-

+## Contributing to this checklist

+Do you have more tasks that can be included in this list?
+Submit a PR please! 🙏